 Australia’s infrastructure sector has long been challenged by barriers to innovation, as well as flaws in procurement processes and training.
-A new Engineers Australia policy discussions paper looks to address that.
+A new Engineers Australia policy directions paper looks to address that.

 As someone who has been working as an engineer for 30 years, Engineers Australia Chief Engineer Jane MacMaster FIEAust CPEng has seen Australia’s manufacturing industry narrow — along with the number of local jobs.